Flexberry/flexberry.github.io/pages/products/flexberry-winforms/forms/fw_uni-win-edit.en.md

 StormNetUI.IDpdEditForm editcont = new StormNetUI.UniWinEdit(new StormNet.View[]{viewforedit});
 ```

-* Set handlers for events (at least `CloseEvent` to be able to close the form and `SaveEvent` to `отловить` call user save).
+* Set handlers for events (at least `CloseEvent` to be able to close the form and `SaveEvent` to catch» «call user save).
 * Edit to invoke the method, passing the data object.

-It should be understood that the form implements brand `голый` user interface, the whole reaction from the user is `наружу` forms through events, respectively, this management form is made through a set of methods.
+It should be understood that the form implements completely naked» «user interface, the whole reaction from the user is transmitted to the outside» «forms through events, respectively, this management form is made through a set of methods.
 So when the user just closes the edit form, a message is sent to `CloseEvent`, but the form is not closed.
 To close the form, you must call `Close`.